dapr/docs/daprdocs/content/en/developing-applications/debugging/debug-k8s/debug-dapr-services.md

 dapr uninstall -k
 ```

 We will use 'helm' to install Dapr debugging binaries.
-For more information pls. check [Install with Helm]({{< ref "kubernetes-deploy.md#install-with-helm-advanced" >}}).
 In the following sections, we will use Dapr operator as an example to demonstrate how to configure, install, and debug Dapr services in a Kubernetes environment.

 First configure a values file with these options: